furkancolhak/pytorchlightning-timm-simple-model/README.md

 ## Citation
 If you use this model or code in your research, please cite the following paper:

-Transfer Learning for Phishing Detection: Screenshot-Based Website Classification (In review)
+F. Çolhak, M. İ. Ecevit and H. Dağ, "Transfer Learning for Phishing Detection: Screenshot-Based Website Classification," 2024 9th International Conference on Computer Science and Engineering (UBMK), Antalya, Turkiye, 2024, pp. 1-6, doi: 10.1109/UBMK63289.2024.10773490.

 ### Contact